palakjain2100/Java_projects/Digital_Library_Management/README.md

 		<h4> 5.
 Logout: Takes the user back to Homepage.
 <h2> User Module
 	<h3> The User Module offers 4 options:
 		<h4> 1.
-View any book : Allows the user to view any book
+View any book : Allows the user to view any book or view all books
-			<h5> The View Book options gives the user 3 choices:
-				<h5> 1.
-To View a specific book
-				<h5> 2.
-To View all the books
-				<h5> 3.
-To go back to the main page
 		<h4> 2.
 Issue a book :  Allows the user to issue a book
 		<h4> 3.
 Return a book : Allows the user to return a book
 		<h4> 4.
 Logout : Allows the user to logout